 2014-15: Nicholls had 1 assist and was -1 with no penalties in five AHL games for Hartford.
 He was the second-leading scorer for Greenville in his second ECHL season despite appearing in just 53 regular season games with the Road Warriors.
 Nicholls scored 21 goals with 22 assists and was -8 with 20 penalty minutes.
 Greenville missed the playoffs despite winning 39 of 72 games, finishing two points behind Orlando for the final spot in the competitive East Division.

-Nicholls has an interesting combination of size and speed, He is a two-way forward who displays some offensive upside and able to line-up both at center and on the right-wing.
+Nicholls has an interesting combination of size and speed, He is a two-way forward who displays some offensive upside and can play both center and on the right wing.
 He is not a physical force but forechecks well.
-A well-rounded forward over that was dangerous in all areas of the ice during his junior career, he has struggled to crack the AHL level thus far as a pro.
+A well-rounded forward that was dangerous in all areas of the ice during his junior career, he has struggled to crack the AHL level thus far as a pro.

 Nichols was a long-term project coming out of junior hockey.
 He has had some scoring success in the ECHL but has played just 22 games at the AHL level in his first three pro seasons.
 He projects as a versatile two-way forward with size, but with the depth in the Rangers' system he is not likely to be tendered a qualifying offer and could be an unrestricted free agent.